feng4108/learngit/readme.txt

-Git is a vesion control system.
+Git is a distributed vesion control system.

-Git is free software.
+Git is free software distributed under GPL.